ian-multivac/ian-multivac.github.io-old/docs/index.md

 # What is myMultivac?

 myMultivac is a personal project site.
 Built around whole-life analytics, self-hosted projects, myMultivac's goals are to provide deeper insight and understanding into patterns that can be found within our digital footprints, in a secure, private way.
+Visit [https://www.mymultivac.com](https://www.mymultivac.com) for more details.

 ## Projects